mikeonslow/elm-workshop/part4/README.md

     = None
 ```

-We're at a point in building the app in which we can start modeling other states we'll need to accomplish
+We're at a point in building the app in which we can start modelling other states we'll need to accomplish
 our requirements for the app.
 First and foremost, we need to fetch data from the API, so let's add some of the code
  for that now.

 Let's update the `type Msg` to have another message called `ApiResponse`, this message will also need some data associated
 with the API response so that we know if the request succeeded or failed.
-Update the `Msg` defintion as follows:
+Update the `Msg` definition as follows:

 ```
 type Msg